virtual-world-framework/vwf/public/web/docs/install.md

     c:\> vwf create MyApp

-Change into your new application and start the  server.
+Change into your new application folder and start the  server.

     c:\> cd MyApp
     c:\MyApp> vwf